Ask Doctor for Free

 For the most part, an endoscopy or checking the pH level of your esophagus are usually enough to tell if you have GERD or not.
 If you have this condition, then your doctor will prescribe you medication and give you advice on how to best manage this condition.

-The symptoms of GERD are quite uncomfortable, and you should seek medical attention to properly diagnose it.
+Common signs and symptoms of GERD are quite uncomfortable, and you should seek medical attention for proper diagnosis.
 Your doctor can put you on a more focused treatment plan based on your condition.

 Learn more about Digestive Health here.